-- The concrete results achieved (with real numbers/data if possible) by the end of duration associated with the case study.
+- The concrete results achieved (with real numbers/data if possible) by the end of the duration associated with the case study.

 - A short summary/blurb that you or your sales team can easily share in customer calls or emails.

-Once you have some case studies prepared, the most common way to distribute is by creating a portfolio/case studies page on your website.
+Once you have some case studies prepared, the most common way to distribute them is by creating a portfolio/case studies page on your website.
 Then make your case studies available on that page.